-If you are new to WordPress, make sure you read our overview of WordPress themes.
-The detailed article explains what themes are and how using themes can save business website owners significant time and money.
+If you are new to WordPress, make sure to read our introduction to WordPress themes.
+The detailed article explains what themes are and how using a theme can save website owners significant time and money.

-Before updating any WordPress themes, we recommend going through the “best practices” checklist below.
+Before updating any WordPress themes, we recommend going through the “best practices” checklist below to ensure that your upgrades go smoothly.

 1. Back Up Your Website Fully

 Backing up your files and data before making any updates to your site is vital.
-This way, if things don’t go as planned, you can always restore everything to its former configuration.
+Whenever something doesn’t go as planned, you can always restore things back to their previous configuration.

-If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
-You can read about a WordPress backup plugin that can automate your site backups here:
+If you don’t want to perform manual backups, there are a number of plugins you can use.
+Learn about a WordPress backup plugin that can automate your site backups here:

 Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be a changelog file accompanying an update listing new features, improvements, bug fixes or important information pertaining to the new version.
+Depending on the theme you have installed, there may be some release notes included with an update which provides an overview of new features, improvements, bug fixes or important information pertaining to the new version.

 3. Test Your Theme